Le Chatelier's principle: Effect of a catalyst

 In the above reaction, iron (Fe) and molybdenum (Mo) will function as catalysts if present.
 They will accelerate any reactions, but they do not affect the state of the equilibrium.

-General statement of Le Chatelier's principle
+General statements

+Thermodynamic equilibrium processes

 Le Chatelier's principle refers to states of thermodynamic equilibrium.
 The latter are stable against perturbations that satisfy certain criteria; this is essential to the definition of thermodynamic equilibrium.